Detecting Harmful Content On Online Platforms: What Platforms Need Vs. Where Research Efforts Go: Automatic Harmful Content Detection

-There have been several efforts to detect specific types of offensive content, e.g., hate speech, offensive language, cyberbullying, and cyber-aggression.
-Below, we briefly describe some of these datasets and the corresponding approaches.
+} There has been a lot of research effort aimed at detecting specific types of offensive content, e.g.,~hate speech, offensive language, cyberbullying, and cyber-aggression.
+Below, we briefly describe some relevant tasks, datasets, and approaches.

-\paragraph{Hate speech identification} This is by far the most studied abusive language detection task~\cite{kwok2013locate,burnap2015cyber,djuric2015hate,ousidhoum-etal-2019-multilingual,chung-etal-2019-conan}.
-One of the most widely used datasets is the one by~\cite{davidson2017automated}, which contains over 24,000 English tweets labeled as \emph{non-offensive}, \emph{hate speech}, and \emph{profanity}.
+\paragraph{Hate Speech Detection} This is by far the most studied harmful language detection task~\cite{waseem-hovy-2016-hateful, kwok2013locate,burnap2015cyber,ousidhoum-etal-2019-multilingual,chung-etal-2019-conan,sheikh_domain_adaptation}.
 A recent shared task on the topic is HateEval~\cite{basile2019semeval} for English and Spanish.
-The problem was also studied from a multimodal perspective, e.g.,~\cite{DBLP:journals/corr/abs-1910-02334} developed a collection of 5,020 memes for hate speech detection.
-More recently, the Hateful Memes Challenge by Facebook introduced a dataset consisting of more than 10K memes, annotated as hateful or non-hateful~\cite{kiela2020hateful}: the memes were generated {\em artificially}, such that they resemble real memes shared on social media, along with `benign confounders.'
+The problem was also studied from a multimodal perspective, e.g.,~\citet{DBLP:journals/corr/abs-1910-02334} developed a collection of 5,020 memes for hate speech detection.
+More recently, the Hateful Memes Challenge by Facebook introduced a dataset consisting of more than 10K memes, annotated as hateful or non-hateful~\cite{kiela2020hateful}: the memes were generated {\em artificially}, so that they resemble real memes shared on social media, along with ``benign confounders.''
+More recent work studied \emph{harmful memes} \citep{pramanick-etal-2021-detecting,pramanick-etal-2021-momenta-multimodal,DISARM} and propagandistic memes~\citep{dimitrov-etal-2021-detecting,dimitrov-etal-2021-semeval}.

-\paragraph{Offensive language identification} There have been several shared tasks with associated datasets, which focused specifically on offensive language identification, often featuring multiple languages: OffensEval 2019--2020~\cite{zampieri-etal-2019-semeval,zampieri-etal-2020-semeval} for English, Arabic, Danish, Greek, and Turkish, GermEval~2018~\cite{wiegand2018overview} for German, HASOC~2019~\cite{mandl2019overview} for English, German, and Hindi, TRAC 2018--2020 for English, Bengali, and Hindi \cite{fortuna2018merging,trac2020}.
-Offensive language was also studied from a multimodal perspective, e.g.,~\cite{mittos2019and} developed a dataset of memes shared on 4chan, and manually labeled as \emph{offensive} vs. \emph{non-offensive}.
+\paragraph{Offensive Language Detection} One of the most widely used datasets is the one by~\citet{davidson2017automated}, which contains over 24,000 English tweets labelled as \emph{non-offensive}, \emph{hate speech}, and \emph{profanity}.
+There have been several shared tasks with associated datasets that focused specifically on offensive language identification, often featuring multiple languages: OffensEval 2019--2020~\cite{zampieri-etal-2019-semeval,zampieri-etal-2020-semeval} for English, Arabic, Danish, Greek, and Turkish, GermEval~2018~\cite{wiegand2018overview} for German, HASOC~2019~\cite{mandl2019overview} for English, German, and Hindi, TRAC 2018--2020 for English, Bengali, and Hindi~\cite{fortuna2018merging,trac2020}.
+Offensive language was also studied from a multimodal perspective, e.g.,~\citet{mittos2019and} analysed memes shared on 4chan as \emph{offensive} vs. \emph{non-offensive}.